whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-app-service-release-notes-update-three.md

 ### <a name="known-issues-for-cloud-admins-operating-azure-app-service-on-azure-stack"></a>Bekende problemen voor Cloud-beheerders die Azure App Service in Azure Stack

-Raadpleeg de documentatie in de [opmerkingen bij de Release van Azure Stack 1807](azure-stack-update-1807.md)
+Raadpleeg de documentatie in de Azure Stack 1807 Release-opmerkingen.

 ## <a name="next-steps"></a>Volgende stappen